15-30 seconds is all you have to show that you are a trustworthy authority with the knowledge to solve your customer’s problems.

-- Using the right keywords: if you want your website to get noticed by the search engines then include the right keywords in your website’s copy.
+If you want your website to get noticed by the search engines then include the right keywords in your website’s copy.
 A professional copywriter will know what words to use and how many of them to use them in an average length copy.

-- Website referrals: Hyperlinking specific words and outsourcing articles is also a rewarding SEO technique.
+Hyperlinking specific words and outsourcing articles is also a rewarding SEO technique.
 Copywriters have enough experience and insight to figure out a way to hyperlink some of their old writings in their latest content without losing relevance.

-- Appropriate heading types: Using different heading types is another way to get in the good graces of any search engine.
+Using different heading types is another way to get in the good graces of any search engine.
 Experienced copywriters know how to use this information to improve the quality of their content.

-- Inclusion of imagery and videos: Attaching relevant images and videos with your website’s copy is also a tried and tested SEO technique.
+Attaching relevant images and videos with your website’s copy is also a tried and tested SEO technique.

 How can your website’s copy influence leads?